nicekiwi/ag-aus-docs/03_TF2/Maps.md

  * There is one section by default, called "mapcyclefile" - it is mapped to the
  * mapcycle.txt file, or whatever the contents of your mapcyclefile cvar is.
  *
- * If a plugin requests a map list file which doesn't exist, or is empty, SourceMod
+ * If a plugin requests a map list file which doesn’t exist, or is empty, SourceMod
  * tries the "default" section, and then the "mapcyclefile" section.
  */